 - Emergencies that occur within 14 days of the policy’s start date

 - Boilers still under warranty that have not been serviced or are very old.
-Note that some home emergency policies include an annual boiler service.
+Note that some policies include boiler cover with an annual boiler service.

 - Repairs that need to be made beyond the emergency repairs

-There is no guarantee that an emergency won’t take place.
+There is no guarantee that an accident or any urgent issues in your home won’t take place.
 However, keeping your home in a good state of repair can help.
 You may also want to do the following:

 - Have your boiler serviced annually and bleed your radiators at the same time